apache/trafficcontrol/docs/source/api/cachegroupparameters.rst

 ------------------
 :parameter:    Numeric ID of the parameter
 :last_updated: Date and time of last modification in ISO format
-:cachegroup:   Name of the Cache Group
+:cachegroup:   Name of the :term:`Cache Group`

 .. code-block:: http
  	:caption: Response Example